null8626/python-weather/README.md

 await client.close()
 ```

-Note:  Use example.py for quick run :simle:.
+Note:  Use example.py for quick run :)